Eyebrow Piercings: A Complete Guide

 With any piercing, there is a risk of infection.
 Recognizing the signs can aid in minimizing severity and scarring.
 Often, irritation is mistaken for an infection.
 If you suspect an infection, look for swelling and soreness near or on the piercing site.

 Other signs are shiny skin or itching at the piercing point.
 The appearance of discharge may also be an indication of infection.
 Swelling can continue for days and even weeks after the procedure, thus, you must inspect the piercing daily.
 If you suspect an infection, keep the area clean, soak with sea salt and consult a physician immediately.

 Things You Should Consider

 Eyebrow piercings require more care.
 If you are prone to absent-mindedness or do not want to be bothered with additional care, an eyebrow piercing may not be for you.
-Also, if you have very sensitive skin, another type of piercing may be a better choice.
+Plus, if you have very sensitive skin, another type of piercing may be a better choice.

 It is important to note that, most likely, your eye piercing will be rejected over time.
 Unlike ear piercings, it is not generally permanent.
-There is the option to have the area re-pierced, but recognize that this is a continual process.
+There is the option to have the area re-pierced, though recognize that this is a continual process.